Q-dance: Recent developments

 In 2020, ID&T Group, Q-dance’s parent company, adopted a one-tier board structure, with Ritty van Straalen succeeding Wouter Tavecchio as CEO.
 Tavecchio, who founded Q-dance and served as ID&T’s CEO since the 2006 merger, became chairman of ID&T’s board.
 ID&T co-founder Duncan Stutterheim returned as a non-executive board member, and Jonas Schmidt joined as chief creative officer alongside other management team members.
 These changes aimed to ensure ID&T’s long-term creativity and growth.

 The COVID-19 pandemic disrupted Q-dance’s schedule in 2020 and 2021, leading to cancellations of major events like Defqon.1, Qlimax, and The Qontinent.
 Q-dance adapted by hosting virtual events, including Q-dance Network livestreams and online festival editions, to maintain community engagement.
 Defqon.1 2020 was canceled, and a virtual edition was held in 2021, streamed via the Q-dance website.

 In 2022, live events resumed, with Defqon.1 returning to Biddinghuizen under the theme “Primal Energy,” originally planned for 2020, and extending to four days.
 In 2023, Defqon.1 set a record with 250,000 attendees from 110 countries over four days, featuring a 54-meter-high mainstage and enhanced fireworks displays.
 Dominator also returned in 2022 at the E3 Strand in Eersel, Netherlands, introducing camping and a pre-party.

 In 2024, Q-dance underwent significant changes.
 Qlimax, a cornerstone event, was discontinued after its final edition on November 16, 2024, at the GelreDome.
 The Qontinent and other events, including stages at Tomorrowland and Mysteryland, were also canceled.
 Q-dance is focusing exclusively on Defqon.1 and Dominator, its most profitable events, potentially due to financial pressures following the acquisition of its parent company, ID&T, by Superstruct Entertainment during the pandemic.
 Also in 2024, Superstruct was acquired by Kohlberg Kravis Roberts & Co.
-(KKR) for approximately €1.3 billion, influencing Q-dance’s strategic direction amid rising costs, including a Dutch VAT increase from 9% to 21% for cultural events.
+(KKR) for approximately €1.3 billion, influencing Q-dance’s strategic direction amid rising costs, including the anticipation of a Dutch VAT increase from 9% to 21% for cultural events, which eventually didn't go through.

 In 2025, Q-dance continues to focus solely on Defqon.1 and Dominator.